openvinotoolkit/training_extensions/docs/source/guide/get_started/cli_commands.rst

     ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯

-Example to find ready-to-use templates for the detection task:
+Example to find ready-to-use recipes for the detection task:

 .. code-block:: shell